WHERE WAVES BECOME REAL • LECTURE 8 OF 12

 ACT

-Derive it from physical mechanism
+Candidate derivation from a physical mechanism

 Why |ψ|² and Not Something Else?